Mixed Berry Muffins

 - Fold in berries, divide into lined cupcake tin (Amazon affiliate link) and bake

-If you love your muffins glazed, try the lemon glaze from our blueberry muffins.
+If you love your muffins glazed, this lemon glaze is a must try!

 Love Berry Recipes?
 Try these next: